-Have you found yourself craving sugar lately?
+Have you found yourself craving sugar lately?.
 Does your sweet tooth resurge when you’re experiencing PMS symptoms?
+Your blood sugar level can influence the symptoms of PMS and PMDD.
 Keep reading to learn how blood sugar could be connected to PMS!

 The blood sugar and PMS connection